oracle-livelabs/multicloud/weblogic-toolkit-ui-hpa/prepare-setup/prepare-setup.md

 4. Click *Next* to review the details you entered for the new cluster.

-5. On the *Review* page, select the check box for *Create a Basic cluster* and then click *Create Cluster* to create the new network resources and the new cluster.
+5. On the *Review* page, click *Create Cluster* to create the new network resources and the new cluster.

     ![Review Cluster](images/review-cluster.png " ")